AzaraT27/Assessment/README.md

 # Makersharks Assessment
-Implemented a user registration and user details fetch endpoints for a RESTful API using Spring Boot.
+Implemented a user registration and user details fetch endpoints RESTful API using Spring Boot.

 Steps to run->
 1. Clone the repository